shirakaba/react-nativescript/README.md

 ## Contributing

-* The first thing I need help with is simply building the demo app.
-* Ideally get in contact via the Slack channel before starting any PRs.
+Ideally get in contact via the Slack channel before starting any PRs.

 I want to keep complex tooling down to a minimum to encourage easy on-boarding to contributors – at least until the project is stable.